andersju/sou-dataskydd/README.md

 This repo contains the code for [sou.dataskydd.net](https://sou.dataskydd.net), a service that lets you do full-text search on all the [_Swedish Government Official Reports_](https://en.wikipedia.org/wiki/Statens_offentliga_utredningar)
-(Statens Offentliga Utredningar, SOU) that have been published from 1922 to today.
+(Statens Offentliga Utredningar, SOU) that have been published from 1922 to today, as well as as everything in _Departementsserien_ (Ds) from 2000 and onwards.

 Similar services: Linköping university's [SOU-sök](https://ep.liu.se/databases/sou/default.aspx) (no highlighted extracts, doesn't sort by relevance, missing a few hundred SOUs from the 1990s);  [lagen.nu](https://lagen.nu/) (excellent, and also serves as an archive, but unclear search options and occasional bugs).
 So this here can serve as a complement to the latter.

-There are three parts: a couple of scripts to fetch SOUs and turn them into appropriately formatted JSON files; a script to ingest said files into Elasticsearch; and a single-file Flask app for the web service.
-As of now the code is "quick weekend project" quality, but perhaps that will change.
+There are two parts: a script that fetches JSON documents from data.riksdagen.se (or scrapes KB) and inserts them into an SQLite database, and ingests said documents into Elasticsearch;  and a single-file Flask app for the web service.
+As of now the code approximately "quick weekend project" quality, but perhaps that will change.

 ## Requirements